 Local acquiring, payment methods, and localization

-Retailers processing payments through a local acquirer rather than cross-border acquiring can save on interchange fees and improve authorization rates.
+If you do your retail payment processing through a local acquirer, rather than cross-border acquiring, you can save on interchange fees and improve authorization rates.
 Cross-border transactions are significantly more expensive than domestic transactions.

 In most cases, you need a legal entity set up in a country to access local acquiring.
 However, if you’re based in Europe, you only need one legal entity in the European Economic Area (EEA) to access direct acquiring in all EEA member countries.